Arcan-Tech/arcan-docs/docs/analyse_project.md

 # Analyse a new project

+To analyse a new project, run Arcan and click the ADD NEW button on the top-right corner.

-How to fill the "Analyse new project" form:
+Fill the "Analyse new project" form in the following way:

-- Name: the name of the project you want to analyse
+- Name: indicate the name of the project you want to analyse.
 - Language: select the programming language you want to analyse.
 - Type: Select "Local project" for projects residing in the same server where Arcan runs or "Remote" for projects residing in a remote repository (e.g., Github repository).